Pass The Children’s Assurance of Foster Care Act

-September 14, 2016 – With ever fewer days left of the Michigan legislative session, important legislation needs to be finished or risk efforts needing to begin again in 2017.
-Three sets of legislation important to children, youth and families — particularly children, youth and families facing the most challenges in their lives — are still on the table, passing only through the State House, but not the Senate.
-The Children’s Assurance of Quality Foster Care Act, the Raise the Age package and efforts to improve school discipline laws are all awaiting Senate action.
-Efforts to improve third-grade reading need to be approved by a conference committee.
+October 4, 2016 – With ever fewer days left of the Michigan legislative session, important legislation needs to be finished or risk efforts needing to begin again in 2017.
+Two sets of legislation important to children, youth and families — particularly children, youth and families facing the most challenges in their lives — are still on the table and await action by the Senate.
+The Raise the Age package has yet to be brought up for discussion in the Senate Judiciary Committee while efforts to improve school discipline laws are awaiting action by the full Senate.

-ACTION: Contact your state Representatives and Senators, ask them to support all of these efforts and urge their colleagues support quick passage of all packages.
+ACTION: Contact your state Senators, ask them to support both of these efforts and urge their colleagues to support quick passage as well.

 Medicaid Study Needed for Early On